minneelyyyy/stapel/README.md

 ## Prepare the Build System

-Run the command `cmake -G "Visual Studio 17 2022" -A x64 -S . -B build`
+Run the command `cmake -G "Visual Studio 17 2022" -A x64 -S . -B build`, or if desired use Ninja to build the engine with `cmake -G Ninja -S . -B build`

 ## Create Your Project